 A link to your site from a page that includes dozens of links to other sites, won't have the same SEO impact as a link from a page that just has a couple of other links on it.
 So getting your link into someone's "Useful Links Page" isn't as good as getting someone to link to you from a blog post.

 Don't be tempted to go about adding links to your site from dozens of online forums, blog comments or online guestbooks.
 While a small number won't harm, search engines can detect when you're trying to fool them by posting hundreds of similar links!

 Avoid Paying For Links

 Don't be tempted to obtain links by paying the other website to link to you for SEO purposes.
-Search engines are trying to crack down on this practise, and you'll be penalised if they ever work it out!
+Search engines are trying to crack down on this practice, and you'll be penalised if they ever work it out!

 Paying to put an advertisement on another website is fine, as long it's obviously an advert and it's tagged in such a way that search engines will ignore it.